mrsideshowjack/mrsideshowjack/README.md

 Hey Hey👋

-Hi, I’m Jack and I am full stack web developer currently working at IBM in London.
+Hi, I’m Jack and I am full stack web developer currently working at Rakuten in Tokyo.
 I get to work on lots of exciting projects, and I am always seeking new skills and improving my existing ones.

 - 🔭 I’m currently working on IBM's largest microsite PartnerWorld